igemsoftware2020/Concordia_Montreal/README.md

     * Concordia_Montreal/scripts/R/DEA/
     * Concordia_Montreal/scripts/python
  * To set up all required packages for data analytics, run setup.R program which can be found in Concordia_Montreal/scripts/R/DEA/setup.R
+ * Before running the program, make sure that all directories are set properly and points to the right files
+ * Using Rstudio, you can run any of the GSE.R scripts